 Peggy Emch, Director of Marketing, Timesheets.com

 Owners of very small businesses often do everything themselves, including HR.
 Where this involves employment laws, employers need to be aware of best practices.
 The main wage and hour points to keep in mind are: know how overtime accumulates, be aware of state laws, classify employees correctly, track time for hourly employees, and pay employees for all working time.
-You can find more details on these wage and hour pitfalls in our infographic.
 The penalties for violating overtime laws can be very costly and the Department of Labor does routinely perform investigations.
 To protect yourself, stick to the rules and keep accurate records.

 3. Set Up a Healthy Feedback Process

 George Schildge, CEO, Matrix Marketing Group

 Take the time to set up a feedback process for your company’s employees.
 Feedback is extremely important for an individual employee’s growth as well as the growth of your company.
 To keep employees engaged, HR officers can encourage leadership to provide employees with personalized constructive feedback, both positive and negative.
 If employees are taking the time to develop high-quality work, it’s up to managers and leaders to recognize their efforts and their success.
 I’ve found that a simple hand-written note, an email, or even a cup of coffee to congratulate a team on a job well done is great for morale and encourages them to keep up their good work.

 As for negative feedback, it should always be our number one goal to allow our employees to grow personally and professionally.
 When a task or strategy isn’t executed as well as it should have been, managers can take the time to review the mistakes with their employees and educate them on how they can improve next time.
 We are strong advocates for constant learning in our office, and if employees never understand what they did wrong, how will they ever know how to improve on it in the future?